Will the Real Linda Please Stand up...to Large Language Models? Examining the Representativeness Heuristic in LLMs: Introduction

-LLMs trained on real-world data and instructed to emulate human behavior may capture the representativeness heuristic.
-Previous work has mainly focused on the biases within training data~\citep{bender2021dangers, garg2018word, sheng2019woman, zhao2019gender, bolukbasi2016man}.
-These biases often stem from data distributions that do not reflect the desired proportions that would drive unbiased decision-making.
-In contrast, the representativeness heuristic represents a type of cognitive bias that has yet been thoroughly investigated in LLMs.
-It is unique in leading the model to make mistakes even when it possesses the knowledge necessary to solve the problem.
+Because LLMs are trained on real-world data and instructed to emulate human behavior, they may capture the representativeness heuristic.
+Previous work has mainly focused on the biases within training data~\citep{bender2021dangers, bolukbasi2016man, garg2018word, sheng2019woman, zhao2019gender}.
+These biases often stem from data distributions that do not reflect proportions that would drive decision-making that is unbiased, given a researcher's operational definition of bias.
+In contrast, the representativeness heuristic represents a type of cognitive bias that has yet to be thoroughly investigated in LLMs.
+It is unique in potentially leading models to make mistakes, even when they possess the knowledge necessary to solve the problem.
 As illustrated in Figure \ref{fig:Illustration}, the model is able to answer the Statistical Prototype Question (SPQ), yet it tends to fail to answer the Representativeness Heuristic Question (RHQ).
-The SPQ and RHQ are intrinsically equivalent, where SPQ is expressed statistically, and RHQ expresses the same statistical logic in a scenario.
-This indicates that LLMs can engage in erroneous cognitive reasoning even with the knowledge of statistical probability.
-Interestingly, providing a hint can prompt the model to use the knowledge to make a correct prediction.
-This indicates that the representativeness heuristic can block the model from following a correct reasoning path; instead, it relies on the cognitive shortcut to make a trivial decision.
+The SPQ and RHQ are intrinsically equivalent, where SPQ is expressed statistically, and RHQ expresses the same statistical logic verbally in a scenario.
+This indicates that LLMs can engage in erroneous cognitive reasoning, even with accurate knowledge of statistical probabilities.
+Interestingly, providing an appropriate hint can prompt an LLM to use its knowledge to make correct predictions more frequently.
+This indicates that the representativeness heuristic can block the model from following a correct reasoning path; instead, it relies on the data that captures the human tendency to use cognitive shortcuts to make decisions.